StevenChristy/octane/README.md

 	g++ -O3 test.cpp --std=c++11 -pthread -o test -DOCTANE_DISABLE=1

 YMMV!
 Real world improvements will depend on how much time is being spent resolving thread contention in the memory manager.

+## Roadmap

+* TODO: Add an API to allow threads to customize the memory manager attributes on a per thread basis.